JohnCoene/cicerone/README.md

 shinyApp(ui, server)
 ```

-Now we can create a a guide to walk the user through the application: simply initialise a new guide from the `Cicerone` object then add `steps`.
+Now we can create a guide to walk the user through the application: simply initialise a new guide from the `Cicerone` object then add `steps`.

 ```r
 library(cicerone)